jordy248/jordy248-pelican/content/fivethirtyeight_riddler_2019-04-05.md

 Cover_Credits: Karl Frederickson/Unsplash
 Authors: Jordy Nelson
 Summary: Are we out of free coffees?
+Comments: True

-This past weekend's [Riddler Classic](https://fivethirtyeight.com/features/does-your-gift-card-still-have-free-drinks-on-it/) is a neat little combinatorics problem.
+This past weekend's [Riddler Classic](https://fivethirtyeight.com/features/does-your-gift-card-still-have-free-drinks-on-it/) is a neat little coffee combinatorics problem.

 > From Michael Branicky, your card has been declined: